Obama win should fuel electric car production, says Tesla CEO

-NEW YORK, Nov 12 (Reuters) - The re-election of President Barack Obama will likely mean a continuation of the U.S. government’s policy promoting electric and hybrid vehicles, Elon Musk, the chief executive of electric car maker Tesla Motors Inc , said on Monday.
+NEW YORK (Reuters) - The re-election of President Barack Obama will likely mean a continuation of the U.S. government’s policy promoting electric and hybrid vehicles, Elon Musk, the chief executive of electric car maker Tesla Motors Inc (TSLA.O), said on Monday.

 “I think that we can expect at least that things will continue as they have,” Musk told reporters at an event in New York.
 “I wouldn’t expect it to get any worse for electric vehicles, hopefully it will get a little better.”